Description

 Instructions

-- Halve and clean the butternut squash, rub the flesh lightly with olive oil, and bake at 400ºF on a parchment-lined baking sheet, until very soft, about an hour (but start checking after 45 minutes).
-When cool enough to handle, scoop out the flesh, transfer to a food processor and puree until smooth.
+- When the squash is cool enough to handle, scoop out the flesh, transfer it to a food processor, and puree until smooth.
 Measure out 2 cups.
-It a large bowl, whisk together the eggs, cream, salt, sugar and spices.
+In a large bowl, whisk together the eggs, cream, salt, sugar, and spices.
 Whisk in the squash.

 - To make the salted whipped cream: Whip heavy cream in the bowl of a stand mixer until soft peaks begin to form.
 (You can do this by hand, too, with a bowl and whisk.)
 Add confectioner’s sugar — start with 1/4 cup and add more to taste.
-Add a big pinch of sea salt and beat to combine and until the peaks begin getting firmer.
+Add a big pinch of sea salt and beat until the peaks begin getting firmer.
 Taste — the mixture should be slightly sweet and the salt should be noticeable, though the whipped cream should not taste salty.

 - Prep Time: 25 minutes